flancian/garden/Open Letter to Google.md

 I started the Agora project back in 2017-2019 (depending on how you count) to demonstrate some basic principles in the field of knowledge management that I thought were [[interesting]] and [[important]] to explore in the open.
 With this letter, I want to make the argument that the Agora represents a step forward in the right direction for a company like Google as it navigates the mid 20s.
 You will be the judge if my claims have any merit.

 If not these specific proposals, though, ask yourself: which proposals would indeed improve Google and society more than these ones?
-The Agora is, most of all, the intention of feeling free to write constructive proposals down and sharing them (ideally IMHO early), in any well-designated forum of your choice :)  In that spirit: if you share a proposal for the betterment of Google, I will at least add one here.
+The Agora is, most of all, the intention of feeling free to write constructive proposals down and sharing them (ideally IMHO early), in any well-designated forum of your choice.

+In that spirit: if you share a proposal for the betterment of Google, I will at least add a link here.
+If you share a proposal for the betterment of the internet or society at large, please consider joining this Agora :)

+An Agora, in short, is: democratic,
 # Google should consider becoming more democratic
 Most corporations have historically not been democratic at all; governance wise they tend to be (or become) highly hierarchical, in particular as they age and emergent hierarchies solidify and negotiate market pressures.